 We ask if you sign-up, please be sure to attend - some venues will charge the Branch for every seat we reserve, regardless of the actual attendance.
-If for any reason you will not be able to attend, please contact Ryan Hayes ahead of time to be removed from the guest list.
-If you have specific dietary restrictions or have questions, please contact Ryan Hayes.
+If for any reason you will not be able to attend, please contact Kyle Martinez ahead of time to be removed from the guest list.
+If you have specific dietary restrictions or have questions, please contact Kyle Martinez.

 Click here for more information and to sign up.

 Interested in sponsoring a future meeting?
 A $200 donation to our scholarship fund will also bring you recognition at the meeting and in our newsletter following the meeting.
 Please contact Liz Moody for more information.

 ASCE Student Chapter

 Cal Poly SCE meets twice a month on Wednesday evenings.
 All members of ASCE are invited and encouraged to attend.
 Please see the SCE website for information regarding special events and ongoing activities.

 Welcome to the ASCE San Luis Obispo Branch website.
 Our Branch hosts a general meeting on the 3rd Thursday of every month at noon.
 Locations vary, please see our Branch News for this month's meeting topic and location

 If you would like to join ASCE you can sign up at the

 If you would like to receive e-mail notifications from our branch, please sign up